BachirKhiati/WoltOpeningHours-Exercice/README.md

 ##Json Output Formatting Info
 I tried to add comment and explaining but it better if I do it here again.

          - We have 2 nested loops
         _ "Days loop" => Will loop the day {
         inside we have second loop.
         _ "entries loop" => will loop current day (open/close) entries.
         }

          before these loops we have 6 initial values, they are outside because I want still save the values when going to the next entries loop => next Day loop => In case the store is still open.

          -
         isOpen Boolean => Important value, to check if the store is still open at the end of the current day. updatePrevious Boolean; serves to update previous day with the "close" entry. currentDayOfWeek Boolean; fetch current day as a string. compare it later with json input day. openTimeValue / closeTimeValue = {}; Used to save open/close entries.

          newDatesFormatArray = []; Will contain our new converted output.
 We will push an object containing each day entries
         date: day, - isClosed => if we have no enterie , - isToday: if that day is actually today - time: [ {
             "open":{
             "hour": 4,
-"convention":"PM"
+            "period":"PM"
         },
             "close":{
             "hour": 11,
-"convention":"PM"
+            "period":"PM"
             }
          }
         ],

          I decided to use this format for the opening and closing time because it is common to want to change the date format between 12/24 clock convention, this will make it easier and cleaner.

 ##Json Output Formatting Logic

         - We iterate through the json's Days. - On Each day we take the the opening and closing time and convert it to 12-h convention. - if the last entry for that day was a closing time:
         _ isOpen is set to false
         _ we push an object containing the opening/closing time.
         _ done with that day. - if the last or only entry for that day was opening time:
         _ isOpen is set to true;
         _ we push an object containing the opening time only.
         _ We iterate to the next day
         _ we check that the next day first value is a closing entry.
         _ take it and update the object in the previous iteration.
         _ set updatePrevious to false,
         _ End the iteration and let it continue to the next one.
         - average execution for time the current json file in .src/utils/input was around 0.27 milliseconds

 Running the application